xXleowXx/gitlab-charts/doc/installation/upgrade.md

 There is an [open issue about clarifying the error message](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/3004).

 ## Upgrade steps for 5.0 release

+WARNING:
+If you are upgrading from the `4.x` version of the chart to the latest `5.0` release, you need to first update to the latest `4.12.x` patch release in order for the upgrade to work.
+The [5.0 release notes](../releases/5_0.md) describe the supported upgrade path.

 The `5.0.0` release requires manual steps in order to perform the upgrade.
 If you're using the bundled PostgreSQL, the best way to perform this upgrade is to back up your old database, and